PhantomWolff/GhostlabTest/README.md

 * open git bash in the project
 * type and run the `npm install` command
 * type and run the `npm run dev` command
-* open [http://localhost:1338](http://localhost:1338) in the browser
+* open [http://localhost:1338](http://localhost:1338) with Ghostlab's JS inspector
-* troubleshoot :)

-We need to be able to see the "bundle.js" file in the Ghostlab JS debugger
+We need to be able to see the "bundle.js" file in the Ghostlab JS inspector